Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/git-basics-help-my-case-sensitive-filename-changes-dont-commit.md

 ![File changed to git change](https://cdn.hashnode.com/res/hashnode/image/upload/v1636608448886/ZHwTJEZyy.png)

-In the above image, I renamed the filename but only changed case sensitivity.
+I renamed the filename in the above image but only changed the case sensitivity.
 Git doesn't pick this up.

 So how can we commit this filename change?

 ## Committing a single filename change

-If it's just one file, the easiest way to do this is to run the following command.
+If it's just one file, running the following command is the easiest way to do this.

 ```bash
 git mv timezone.js timeZone.js